pmean/introduction-to-r/README.md

 Use the file with the .Rmd extension as input, or examine the file with the .html extension to see what the output is like.

+All of the data files are available through the Internet, but for your convenience, I am including copies of them in this repository.

 This application does not need any special files beyond the ones listed above.